rsmacapinlac/macapinlac.com/pages/03.blog/goodbye-my-friend/default.md

 published: false
 ---

 It has been a long time since we've seen each other.
 The last time was at an airport where you worked a long while ago.
-I thought about you recently a month ago.
-Hard to believe that you're gone.
+I thought about you recently a month ago, over the holidays.
+It is hard to believe that you're gone.

 ===

-I've avoided it by focusing with work for the last two weeks.
+I've avoided everything by focusing on work for the last two weeks.
 Admittedly, I'm not the best at dealing with situations like this to be honest with you.
 Not my best quality, that is for sure.
 But I took some time off work to see you, even if it was only for a few minutes.
 It was the first time since I saw you at the airport 10+ years ago.
 I'm ashamed to say it's been that long.
-You didn't look the same anymore.

-Then people started sharing their stories about you.
+During your viewing people started sharing about you.

+They reminded everyone of the same thing.
+It seems like you stayed the life and center of all your friends, the first person on the dance floor, and the guy surrounded by happiness.

-These stories people have shared in the last few days talked about you as a person who's life connected people together.
-A genuine person who radiated such energy that it was hard not to be friends with him.
-It was also evident from the number of text messages and phone calls that contacted me over the last few weeks to chat about you.
+A genuine person who radiated a kind of energy that pulled friends from different circles together.
+This was also evident from the number of text messages and phone calls that contacted me over the last few weeks to chat about you.
 Different people from different walks of my life: A close friend who now lives far away, my sister-in-law, an old church group friend, an old band mate, and even a co-worker.

+My memories of you will always revolve around your old Acura Integra, serving in YFC camps, far travelled SFC conferences, and late night talks with your guitar in hand.
+A deep and insightful thinker.
+A thoughtful and fiercely loyal friend.

 It has been hard the last few days.
-Coming to see with you in your final resting place.

-That said, I'm glad that you didn't change.
-You stayed the life and center of your friends, the first person on the dance floor, and the guy with the guitar always in their hands.

-My memories of you will always revolve around your old Acura Integra, YFC camps, SFC conferences, and late night talks with the guitar in hand.

-I'm glad that since we last talked that day at the airport that you didn't change.
+I hope you have peace wherever you are.
 I'll miss you man.